-The strategy is based on two key components:
+WHO’s strategy is based on 2 key components:

-- alleviating the suffering caused by lymphatic filariasis through morbidity management and disability prevention.
+- alleviating the suffering caused by lymphatic filariasis through increased morbidity management and disability prevention activities

-MDA should be continued for 4-6 years to fully interrupt transmission of infection.
-By 2011, 59 endemic countries had completed mapping, and 53 countries had started implementing MDA.
-Of the 53 countries that had implemented MDA, 12 countries have moved to the post-MDA surveillance phase.
+By 2012, 56 countries had started implementing large-scale treatment through mass drug administration (MDA).
+Of the 56 countries that had implemented MDA, 13 countries have moved to the post-MDA surveillance phase.

 From 2000 to 2012, more than 4.4 billion treatments were delivered to a targeted population of about 984 million individuals in 56 countries, considerably reducing transmission in many places.

 Recent research data show that the transmission of lymphatic filariasis in at-risk populations has dropped by 43% since the beginning of the GPELF.
 The overall economic benefit of the programme during 2000-2007 is conservatively estimated at US$ 24 billion.

 Morbidity management and disability prevention are vital for improving public health and should be fully integrated into the health system.
 Surgery can alleviate most cases of hydrocele.
 Clinical severity of lymphoedema and acute inflammatory episodes can be improved using simple measures of hygiene, skin care, exercise, and elevation of affected limbs.